-To support the proposed open pit expansion described in the 2009 EIS, an RSF was assessed and construction of an RSF commenced within the SML following approval of the project in October 2011.
+To support the proposed open pit expansion described in the 2009 EIS, the construction of an RSF for the placement of unconsolidated, freely dug overburden material commenced within the SML following approval of the project in October 2011.
 In August 2012 a decision was taken to place the majority of the components of the approved expansion on hold while more cost effective mining and processing technologies were explored, and all RSF construction ceased by June 2013.
-No potentially reactive waste material was placed and the content is currently limited to benign material extracted from the starter pit, being sands and unconsolidated clays.
+No potentially reactive waste material was placed and the content is currently limited to freely dug benign material extracted from the starter pit, being sands and unconsolidated clays.
 Although the current LoA plan does not include an RSF, there may be a requirement to store low and medium grade waste rock in long-term (potentially permanent) stockpiles.
 Closure requirements for these storage facilities will be addressed in future versions of this CMRP, should those storage facilities eventuate.